tinobragaa/hefestus-cave/README.md

 ### Deploy with Heroku

+This project uses [Heroku](https://www.heroku.com/) to host and deploy the website

+To deploy your website using Heroku, begin by signing up for a Heroku account.
+Then, proceed with the following steps:s
 1. Go on to [Heroku](https://www.heroku.com/) website and [log in](https://id.heroku.com/login) if you already have an account or [sign up](https://signup.heroku.com/) if you don't.
 2. Click on the "New" button on the top right of the home page and select "Create new App" from the drop-down menu.
 3. In the "App name" field enter the name of your app.
 This name has to be unique.